eljun/webriq-roots-rss-generator/readme.md

 ##Contributing

-This module is still at its early version so there could be some bug, so feel free to add some suggestions and fixes to help improve the module.
+This module is still at its early version so there could be some bug.
+Feel free to add suggestion's and fixes to help improve the module.
 I will do my best to improve the plugin so everyone will be happy.
 Thanks